knocklabs/docs/pages/send-notifications/designing-workflows.md

 You've been invited by {{ actor.name | split: " " | first }} to
 join {{ account_name }} on Knock.
 ```

+To learn more about the variables, Liquid keywords, and other helper functions available to you in the Knock template editor, check out our [liquid helper reference](/send-notifications/reference-liquid-helpers).

 ### Previewing and testing your notification template